Materials-Consortia/OPTIMADE/optimade.rst

   - The inclusion or omission of :val:`"null"` in the :field:`type` in the outermost layer of the definition.
   - Additions of annotating notes to end of the :field:`description` field.
   - Changes to the following specific fields at any level: :field:`deprecated`, :field:`examples`, :field:`$comment`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements`.

+- :field:`$schema`: String.
+  A URL for a meta schema that describes the Property Definitions format.
+  This MUST be the value "https://schema.optimade.org/meta/v1.2.0/optimade/property_definitions.yaml".

+**OPTIONAL keys**

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.